WATTever surveyed 230 Australian EV owners to understand what they value most in electricity plans — and what they’d like to see next.

 “Makes more sense for me to continue using my solar when I can, and when the car is away, claim a FiT.”

 Retailers could explore moderate super off-peak discounts without inflating other rates.
-But, ultimately, it’s a trade-off.
-Loss-leading components in energy plans, such as high solar feed-in tariffs or super off-peak rates, will be offset in some way through usage and supply prices or the offer structure (e.g., narrower windows or, perhaps in the future, usage caps).
-Given that some customers are willing to offer a trade-off, such as being flexible with their charging times, in return, retailers could provide bigger charge windows and/or better (overall) rates.
-EV Owners have different needs so we’d encourage retailers to considr
+As it stands with most super off-peak plans, it’s a trade-off.
+Loss-leading components in energy plans, such as high solar feed-in tariffs or super off-peak rates, get offset in some way through usage and supply prices or the offer structure (e.g., narrower windows or, perhaps in the future, usage caps).

-3. Hard from me to compare
+3. Hard for me to compare

 A small group struggles to determine whether super off-peak plans will provide them with a genuine savings opportunity.